 Comprehensive insurance pays for other types of damage done to your car, such as by theft, vandalism, or natural disasters (e.g., flood, hurricane, tornado, fire), up to the fair market value of your car.

-Financial Insurance Group understands the car insurance needs of our customers and understands that each situation is unique.
+FIG Insurance understands the car insurance needs of our customers and understands that each situation is unique.
 We will help you find the insurance that works for you, at the price and value that suits your needs.
 Contact us today for help selecting the right car insurance policy.